richecr/duck-orm/docs/index.md

 Note that we want to use `ipython` here, because it supports using await expressions directly from the console.

-Creating the connection to the SQLite database
+### Creating the connection to the SQLite database:

 ```Python
 from databases import Database